← Back to Stories

 Key details reported by multiple sources:

-• The Queensland Fire Department (QFD) and scientific officers were deployed to investigate contamination levels at the school and surrounding areas
+• The Queensland Fire Department (QFD) deployed scientific officers from Brisbane, Toowoomba, and Rockhampton to investigate contamination.

 Points of Difference